Leng-Zixuan/937831943/README.md

 - 👋 Hi, I’m @LengZixuan
 - 👀 I am very interested in front-end engineering construction
-- 🌱 I’m currently learning build tools for front-end engineering
+- 🌱 I’m currently learning React source code
 - 💞️ I’m looking to make good friends here, learn technology and share technology with you
 - 📫 My email is jxy13164683568@163.com
 -    Looking forward to hearing from you